Aligning Manufacturing Maintenance with Production for Greater Efficiency

 The Production vs. Maintenance Challenge

 When assessing facility needs, production will often say that they need to maximize output which means minimizing maintenance-related downtime.
-A common view is that maintenance takes too long or there isn’t enough communication between the departments.
+A common view is that manufacturing maintenance takes too long or there isn’t enough communication between the departments.
 Downtime means loss of efficiency, reduced production and ultimately, lost revenue and profits.

 On the other side, maintenance has concerns surrounding production operators being trained properly with equipment so that it is less likely to break down or be damaged by misuse.
 Being alerted slowly can affect the facility’s bottom line by halting production for a significant amount of time.
 There can be difficulty in communicating that production can resume once a repair has been made.
 Another challenge is scheduling the appropriate amount of time for upkeep, such as belt replacements or warranty work.

 The challenge is breaking down these traditional silos, and integrating the data between the two departments, enhancing communication and increasing decision making, for the better of the company.
-Production operations has information from customer orders and their production machines.
+Production operations have information from customer orders and their production machines.
 Maintenance receives work orders when equipment is are, or not functioning properly.
 This team is also responsible for scheduling regular upkeep and warranty work.
 When the data is shared and accessible, a synergy forms between the two teams that drive greater efficiencies, reducing production lead times and increasing the level of customer service.

 An Integrated Example